hshira/ups/README.md

 Universal Proxy Service: UPS
 ===

-* UPS is a RESTful service
+UPS is a RESTful service that --

 * Provides capability to introduce latency in response time to any service via a parameter on the URL.
 Example:  https://localhost:8081/ups-svc?delay=1000ms)
 * Provides capability to return error responses specified by errorCode and errorRate as below.
 Example:  https://localhost:8081/ups-svc?errorRate=50%&errorCode=503